viktorodman/1dv600-assignment-2/README.md

 ## Fully Dressed Play Game use case

-Precondition: The word theme has been chosen.

-Postcondition: The Game Win confirmation is displayed.
+### UC 2 Play Game

+Precondition: The Player wants to play the game.

+Postcondition: The Player chooses to stop playing.

 ##### Main scenario